MadMax49/mcs-cypat-scripts/README.md

 - Configures account lockout policy
 - Secures Shared Memory
 - Configured /etc/sysctl.conf
+- Secures important files with chmod

 Other features:
 - Creates file 'changelog.log' on the desktop and logs all actions performed by the script
 - Creates directory 'backups' which automatically backs up important files or files that are edited by the script
 - Will abort the script if not run as root to avoid errors
-- If script is run twice, 'changelog.log' and 'backups' are automatically removed and replaced
+- If script is run twice, prompt allows for only running specific portions of the script rather than rerunning the whole thing

 Known issues/to-do list:
 - Running the script twice sometimes cuts internet access to the machine
 - Script must be run using the bash command rather than the sh command
 - Want to add a method of quarantining media files
-- Want to add support for more service auditing and more hacking tool removals
 - Want to further expand /etc/sysctl.conf editing